 The Santa Fe Project is located within the Walker Lane physiographic province in Southwestern Nevada, approximately 10 km northeast of the town of Luning, Nevada.
 Walker Lane is considered one of the prime exploration terrains in Nevada and is host to over 45 million ounces of gold and 436 million ounces of silver.
 Large mineral deposits such as the Comstock Lode, Bullfrog, Rawhide, Goldfield, Tonopah and Paradise Peak are located within Walker Lane.
-The Santa Fe Property covers an area of approximately 26 km2 and was produced by .
+The Santa Fe property covers an area of approximately 26 km2 and is 100% owned by Gateway Gold Corp, a wholly owned subsidiary of Victoria Gold Corp.

 The Santa Fe property is 100% owned by Gateway Gold Corp., a wholly owned subsidiary of Victoria Gold Corp.